-For corium thickness prediction, we deployed a machine learning algorithm, specifically an Optimisable Gaussian Process Regression (GPR) model with Bayesian optimisation taking the advantage of the build-in MATLAB algorithms.
+For corium thickness prediction, we deployed a machine learning algorithm, specifically an Optimisable Gaussian Process Regression (GPR) model with Bayesian optimisation and nonisotropic exponential kernel function, taking the advantage of the build-in MATLAB algorithms.
 GPR is chosen for its ability to model complex relationships between datasets and complicated patterns between input and output variables [13].